Hemigomphus atratus

 It is endemic to north-eastern Queensland, Australia, where it inhabits rainforest streams.

 Hemigomphus atratus is a small, black and yellow dragonfly.

 Very little other information is known of this species, all of it coming from a single specimen found living at a freshwater stream near Tinaroo Dam, in north-eastern Queensland.

 Etymology

+The genus name Hemigomphus is derived from the Greek ἡμι- (hēmi, "half"), combined with Gomphus, a genus name derived from the Greek γόμφος (gomphos, "peg" or "nail"), referring to the shape of the male abdomen.
+The name refers to the close relationship of the genus to Gomphus.

 The species name atratus is a Latin word meaning clothed in black.
 Tony Watson named this species of dragonfly after its blackish brown abdomen.